 Damaris B. Skouras | Founder, Chairman, Chief Executive Officer

 Ms. Skouras, a co-founder of Olatec, served as President until 2013 when she became Chairman and CEO.
-Ms. Skouras has over 20 years of experience in pharmaceutical drug development.
+Ms. Skouras has over 30 years of drug development experience in the biotechnology industry.
+Prior to becoming Chairman & CEO in 2013, she has previously served as co-President & CFO.
 Ms. Skouras began her career in finance in 1982 as a Vice President at Allen & Company Inc., where she was responsible for several biotech and technology start-up Companies from early inception through exit.
-In 1985, she became Founder, Chairman and CEO of Global Reach Management Company, an international advisory firm that has provided investment banking services to Olatec.
+In 1985, she became Founder, Chairman and CEO of Global Reach Management Company, an international advisory firm that has provided investment banking services to Olatec with a focused niche in biotechnology investing.
 Ms. Skouras sits on several for-profit and not-for-profit Boards of Directors, including those in the field of life sciences.
-Ms. Skouras received a BA from Stanford University in 1978 and an MBA from Harvard University in 1982.
+Ms. Skouras received a BA from Stanford University in 1978 and an MBA from Harvard University in 1982

 Charles A. Dinarello, MD | Chairman of the SAB, co-Chief Scientific Officer